 Seahawks mailbag: More on Julio Jones.
-And what’s next for Marquise Blair and Cody Barton?
+And what next for Marquise Blair and Cody Barton?

 But like Sherman and Wright, I think each are players who will likely remain available until training camp and sign once teams see what they have and if injuries develop.

-It’s worth remembering when considering the team’s roster what Carroll said last week when asked about Wright: “We’re still working it, figuring out the roster and how it’s going to go.
+It’s worth remembering what Carroll said last week when asked about Wright: “We’re still working it, figuring out the roster and how it’s going to go.
 Until we get on the field and can see how things are starting to come together, there won’t be major changes in what’s going on because we’re pretty committed at this point.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.